mlanser/f451-piRED/README.md

 ## Install

 This application is not available on PyPi.
-However, you can still use `pip` to install the module directly from Github (see below).
+However, you can still use `pip` to install the module directly from GitHub (see below).

 ### Dependencies